 Except as otherwise required by the ERCOT Protocols, ERCOT will send a written acknowledgement of receipt of the changes within five Business Days of receipt and will notify Market Participant of any deficiencies or any additional documentation required within 10 days of receipt.
-The notice of receipt will be sent to the email address of the Authorized Representative on file with ERCOT or the address specified in the NCI received by ERCOT.
+The notice of receipt will be sent to the email addresses of both the Authorized Representative and Backup Authorized Representative on file with ERCOT and shall list the current and proposed changes received by ERCOT.
+It shall be the responsibility of the Market Participant to notify ERCOT in writing, within five Business Days, if any or all of the proposed changes are incorrect.

 The following contacts/information can be changed via the submittal of this NCI: